quickey/quickey/packages/binder/README.md

 Type: `string` - optional

-You can supply an id to the bindings so you can remove it later if you want to.
+You can supply an id to the key binding so you can remove it later if you want to.

 ###### keys